Restrict an Adult's iPhone with Supervised Mode

 Then, you can add your own list of URLs to block.
 You can specify a website blocklist that includes full page URLs.
 This lets you precisely target what you want to block, allowing you to access some pages on a website but not others.

-There are two others options you should consider: Disable internet results in Spotlight search and disabling the ability for Siri to access user generated online content.
+There are two other options you should consider: disabling internet results in Spotlight search and removing the ability for Siri to access user-generated online content.

 App Restrictions